maplemesh/maplemesh.org/GetStarted.md

 * Use the Meshtastic mobile app (Android or iOS) or connect by USB to your computer.
 * The app will recognize your device and let you configure settings.

-4. Set the Region
+4. Set the Region and Modem Preset to Join the MapleMesh Network
 * In the app, go to Radio Settings → Region and select United States.
    * This ensures the device uses legal frequencies (902–928 MHz).

-5. Join the MapleMesh Channel
 * In Radio Settings → Modem Preset, select medium_fast.
-* This tells your device to match the speed/range trade-off MapleMesh uses.
+   * This tells your device to match the settings used by the MapleMesh network.
-* Save and apply settings—the device may reboot.
+* Scroll the the bottom of the page and click Send—the device may reboot.
+* Under the Device Config menu of the app, select "Client" as the role -- this is likely already selected.
+Click Send-the device may reboot.

-6. Test Your Connection
+5. Test Your Connection
 * From the app, try sending a text message.
 * If you’re in range of another MapleMesh device, your message will hop into the network.
 * Walk around or place your device outside to improve range